Trusted for Generations

 Draft Inducer Motor

 A furnace utilizes natural gas to create heat energy for a home.
 Once the gas reaches the electric igniter, a draft inducer motor is activated to remove toxic gas from the furnace through a gas pipe.
-As the inducer motor reaches the end of its life cycle, it is not abnormal for cracks and holes to develop in the vent pipe.
+As the inducer motor reaches the end of its life cycle, it is not abnormal for cracks to develop in the vent pipe.
 If you notice dead plants or strange odors in your house, this is a sign of a natural gas leak.
-To receive assistance with a gas leak, give our team a call by phone at (904) 217-5694.
+To receive assistance with a gas leak, give our team a call.
 We offer furnace installation services and have the tools necessary to configure a new furnace in your home.

 Thermocouple